steadybit/action-kit/examples/go-kubectl/README.md

-# Attack Example: Kubernetes attacks via kubectl
+# Attack Example: Kubernetes Attacks via kubectl

 This attack example showcases how to leverage Go and ActionKit to expose arbitrary kubectl commands as attacks – in this case, `kubectl rollout restart`!